 While sunflower seeds are often sold in stores, it’s easy to make your own.
 To collect them before the birds and other seed-loving critters, cover the ripening head with a loose-fitting paper bag.
 They are ready for harvest when the petals wilt, the seeds turn brown, and the backside of the flowerhead turns yellow.
 When the seeds are fully ripe, rub two flowerheads together to loosen the seeds.
 Be sure to leave a few heads in the garden for the birds.

 You can eat sunflower seeds raw or roast them on a cookie sheet in a 300-degree oven for 30 or 40 minutes until golden.
 Be sure they’re in one layer and stir occasionally.
 When done, eat “as is” or add a teaspoon of melted butter with a cup of seeds and add your favorite seasoning.
-See steps on how to harvest and prepare sunflower seeds.
+See the steps on how to harvest and prepare sunflower seeds.

 Sunflower Petals, Leaves, and Stalks

 One of the many edible flowers, sunflowers have colorful petals that can be used in salads or as a pretty garnish.
 And the greens can be used in the salad, too, or even sauteed like spinach or baked into chips like kale!
-The leaves can also be steeped to make an healthy tea.
-Even the stalks can be eaten, similar to celery, as a crunchy snacks or as a carrier for dips and peanut butter!
+The leaves can also be steeped to make a healthy tea.
+Even the stalks can be eaten, similar to celery, as a crunchy snack or as a carrier for dips and peanut butter!

 Sunflower Shoots and Roots